MicrosoftDocs/cloud-adoption-framework/docs/migrate/release/change-communication.md

 - **Post-change steps**: What work should be completed by each role after the change to confirm functionality?
 - **Get support or learn more**: Who should individuals reach out to if they have questions or challenges?

 Due to the number of roles involved, you might need to send out different change notifications to different audiences.
-There might be a broad communication that targets a general audience that explains the time frame and expected outages a more specific communication for IT resources to plan for operational actions.
+There might be a broad communication for a general audience that explains the time frame and expected outages, and then a more specific communication for IT resources to plan for operational actions.

 ## Example change communication content